microsoft/pxt-ev3/libs/color-sensor/docs/reference/sensors/color-sensor/calibrate-light.md

 * **mode**: the type of light threshold to calibrate.
 This is either ``ambient`` or ``reflected`` light.
 * **deviation**: a [number](/types/number) that is the amount of light level change to adjust in a measurement.

+## Calibration states

+The calibration is divided in the following phases and can be tracked via the brick status light.

+* **orange**: sensor initialization.
+This phase ensures that the sensor is in the desired mode and ready to collect data.
+* **orange pulse**: data collection.
+Light information is being collected, move the sensor over the various light sources to detect.
+* **green**: calibration success.
+The calibration data has been saved
+* **red flash**: sensor failure.
+We were unable to connect to the sensor.

 ## Example

 Calibrate the ``dark`` and ``light`` thresholds for the ``color 2`` sensor using reflected light.